ProjectRamo/FSND/projects/01_fyyur/starter_code/notes.md

 json generates double quotes but the front wanted single quotes.
-When you add a dict to a list, it doesn't make a copy so you add the last dict.
+When you add a dict to a list, it doesn't make a copy so you add the last dict. open up database and migrate multiple times, sometime from scratch, so automate uploading data repeat many dicts -> lists and send off use git